Stuyk/openrp-altv/README.md

 # alt:V - Open Roleplay

+---

+Open Roleplay is the base framework for my server: [alt:V Life](https://discord.gg/fc7P9eH).

+This project now serves as a reference for RP servers in the future; all additional updates are put on hold and privatized for alt:Life.
+The code base up to this point is considered free but the Terms and Conditions as well as licensing still stands.

+Reach out if you wish to monetize this gamemode.

+---

 Remember to 🌟 this Github if you 💖 it.

-Open Roleplay is the base framework for my server: [alt:V Life](https://discord.gg/fc7P9eH).
 Open Roleplay has its own [Official Discord](https://discord.gg/WbzTJXW).

 ### 👉 Sponsor this Project